-Global Spirit: Animals In Tourism ltd is the only company to specialise in providing expert animal welfare assessment and audits for wildlife tourism businesses.
-Using expert, qualified staff they offer specialist assessment and independent, unbiased audit services for all wildlife tourism operators and industries as well as welfare standard improvement projects to support them in making positive changes and complying with international standards on animal welfare.
+Global Spirit: Animals In Tourism ltd is the only company to specialise in providing expert animal welfare assessments and improvement reports for wildlife tourism businesses.
+A qualified, expert team offers specialist, independent and impartial audit services for all wildlife tourism providers to support them in making positive changes and complying with industry established animal welfare criteria.

-Our aim is to raise animal welfare standards across the entire travel and tourism industry, and showcase those operators that are reaching for and exceeding their obligations toward being responsible and ethical wildlife operators.
+Our aim is to build on Global Spirit’s previous success in raising animal welfare standards across the entire travel and tourism industry, and showcase those animal tourism providers who are reaching for and exceeding their obligations toward being responsible and ethical wildlife operators.

 It is no secret that there are plenty of wildlife tourism operators out there that are exploitative and abusive, there are many practices that are just outright wrong and there is no excuse for, and I have led for the boycott and shut down of many of these facilities and practices myself in the past such as the infamous Tiger Temple in Thailand for example.
 They have no interest in animal welfare and there is no doubt that these facilities should not exist.